ale99bra/SaANN/README.md

 ### Loss functions

 It is possible to use three loss functions: MSE, MAE and Huber with regularization.
-It is possible to use them outside of the model and is also possible to compute coefficient of determination (R-squared).
+It is possible to use them outside of the model and is also possible to compute the coefficient of determination (R-squared).
 These functions are found under saann.losses

 **`MSE(y_true, y_pred)`**